Avivbens/shell-config/CONTRIBUTING.md

 1. Test your changes
 1. Submit a pull request against the `staging` branch

+## CLI Setup Flow

+1. CLI is getting updated via the `shell-config update` command OR installed via the [init.sh](src/scripts/init.sh) script
+1. Both the [.zshrc configuration](zsh/.entry-point.sh), and the [UpdateCommand](src/commands/update/update.command.ts) calling `source <(shell-config init-script)` in order to have the dynamic init command of the latest version.
+1. The [InitCommand](src/commands/init/init.command.ts) kicks in, and checks all of the relevant files, tools, setups and configurations of the latest version, and update them if needed.
+Homebrew is been installed for both Apple Silicon and Intel based Macs.
+It will also backup the current `.zshrc` file

 ## Commit Message Guidelines

 We follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
 Make sure your commit messages follow the format below: